 Grants receivable represent amounts earned and due from a 1:1 matching grant that was awarded to the Organization, and are considered fully collectible by management.
 The Organization uses the allowance method to determine uncollectible grants receivable.
-Management has determined no allowance for doubtful accounts is necessary for grants receivable at December 31, 2019 or 2018.
+Management has determined no allowance for doubtful accounts is necessary for grants receivable at December 31, 2020 or 2019.
 Under the terms of the grant agreement, the Organization must comply with certain terms and conditions, including matching the grant funds with an equivalent amount of qualifying contributions for the purpose of establishing an endowment held in perpetuity as outlined in the grant agreement.
-As a result of the matching grant, \$166,371 of net assets without donor restrictions have been reclassified to with donor restrictions at December 31, 2019 and 2018 of \$1,000,000 and \$371,919, respectively, represent the matching amount due from the donor in accordance with the terms of the matching grant.
+Grants receivable at December 31, 2020 and 2019 of \$1,000,000 represent the matching amount due from the donor in accordance with the terms of the matching grant.